 Faculty DEI Resources

-The Office of Diversity, Equity, and Inclusion supports faculty in your DEI efforts throughout all aspects of your work.
+The Division of Diversity, Equity, and Inclusion supports faculty in your DEI efforts throughout all aspects of your work.
 Please see below to locate current information and resources on faculty hiring and resources for how faculty can integrate DEI into the curriculum.